QED-92/cyber-security/server-side-attacks/server-side-attacks.md

 <!--#name param1="value1" param2="value" -->
 ```

-The `printenv` prints all environment variables available to the web server process.
+The `printenv` directive prints all environment variables available to the web server process.

 ```ssi
 <!--#printenv -->